How to Install GIMP on Linux Mint 21/20

 • Adjust icon size: You can change the size of icons in the Toolbox and panels by going to Edit > Preferences > Interface > Icon Theme.

-Tip 3: Master Keyboard Shortcuts
+Master GIMP Keyboard Shortcuts with Linux Mint

 • Zoom in and out: Use Ctrl + + to zoom in and Ctrl + - to zoom out.